-Becoming Moon is a nine month rite-of-passage program where we bring girls ages 10-11 into the woods to meet their wild selves.
+Becoming Moon is a nine month rite-of-passage program where we bring girl-identified youth ages 10-11 into the woods to meet their wild selves.
 Each season we will embark on a journey following the format of a different traditional folktale.
 Throughout this experience, the girls will develop earth-based skills such as animal tracking, fire skills and wild crafts that are integrated into the story.
 Along with these skills, we weave in coming-of-age teachings that are designed to help navigate them through their transition into womanhood.

 These are our Desired Aims for the girls attending this program.